 Some firms display their commitment to the Guidelines in what might be considered an "unusual" place.
 For example, international firms may include this information in a "Global reach" section.
-The expected and common area for these disclosures would be under any of the following headings: transparency, disclosure, governance, ESG, reports.
-There a few examples of reference to the Guidelines being in the small print of the website, alongside links to terms and conditions and the sitemap.
+The expected and common area for these disclosures would be under any of the following headings: transparency, disclosure, governance, ESG or reports.
+There are a few examples of reference to the Guidelines being in the small print of the website, alongside links to terms and conditions and the sitemap.